-Kelowna has roughly 800 kilometres of streets, from major arteries to small residential streets.
-These streets look and feel very different from each other.
+Kelowna has roughly 800 kilometres of streets, from major arterials to small residential streets.
 Some are designed to move people and goods across the city.
 Others are intended to support local businesses or provide attractive places to live.
-A clear way to define the role of a street can help clarify expectations.
+Defining the role of a street can help clarify expectations and inform design choices.